k3jph/corona/_posts/2010-06-08-freegrep-ported-to-minix-and-new-release.md

   - Github
   - Minix
 ---
-<p>This morning, <a href="http://github.com/gautambt">GitHub user gautambt</a> ported <a href="http://github.com/howardjp/freegrep">FreeGrep</a> to <a href="http://www.minix3.org">Minix 3</a>.
+This morning, [GitHub user gautambt](http://github.com/gautambt) ported [FreeGrep](http://github.com/howardjp/freegrep) to [Minix 3](http://www.minix3.org).
 While the build system leaves something to be desired, I remain resolute in my desire to never learn Autoconf.
-I have pulled <strong>gautambt</strong>'s changes into the master branch on GitHub.</p>
+I have pulled **gautambt**'s changes into the master branch on GitHub.

-<p>In related news, I figured that after 12 years, it was time to let this thing graduate.
+In related news, I figured that after 12 years, it was time to let this thing graduate.
 So I cut a new release and have blessed it as version 1.0.
 The release should build cleanly on FreeBSD, NetBSD, OpenBSD, and Minix 3.
-Compiling by hand, it will also build on OS X.  You can download FreeGrep 1.0 from <a href="http://github.com/howardjp/freegrep/downloads">GitHub</a> and <a href="ftp://ftp.jameshoward.us/pub/howardjp/grep/.">ftp://ftp.jameshoward.us/pub/howardjp/grep/.</a></p>
+Compiling by hand, it will also build on OS X. You can download FreeGrep 1.0 from [GitHub](http://github.com/howardjp/freegrep/downloads) and [ftp://ftp.jameshoward.us/pub/howardjp/grep/](ftp://ftp.jameshoward.us/pub/howardjp/grep/).